samhollenbach/Galaxy2/README.md

 The subsequent lines start with the iteration number, and for each iteration there are as many lines are there are particles.
 This means the total number of lines in the file is
 {Iterations}x{Particles}+1

-The format for each iteration line
+The format for each iteration line is
 ```python
 {Iteration},{Pos_X},{Pos_Y},{Pos_Z},{Source_Galaxy_ID}
 ```